Rowan University: Housing

 Rowan provides housing for over 6,500 students in 13 University owned housing complexes and 5 affiliated housing units.
 Students have a choice between halls, apartments, or townhouses.
 Full-time, non-commuter students are required to live in on-campus until the completion of their sophomore year, and are thus guaranteed on-campus housing during this time.
 After this, students must enter into a housing lottery.

 With the university's continued growth, housing at Rowan's main Glassboro campus has reached capacity.
 The university has moved to construct new housing aggressively.

 The student-run Residence Hall Association represents students who live on-campus.

 There are seven freshman residence halls and five for upperclassmen.
 Starting in the fall of 2017, Rowan University offered apartment-style housing options in a public-private partnership with Nexus Properties.

 Student organizations

-There are more than 100 clubs and organizations at Rowan University; along with more than 30 Greek organizations on campus.
+There are more than 100 clubs and organizations at Rowan University, along with more than 30 Greek organizations.